jags14385/Type-on-Strap/_posts/2020-11-08-what-is-a-unit-test.md

 How would you check for contract testing, where other APIs have to interact with the Employee API and vice versa.
 The answer is Docker Images.
 I am using the dockerized version of the Employee API as a dependency for other APIs to consume and vice versa.
 It gives me the confidence to say `Employee API works fine with Version X of other APIs`.
 It helps with the independent deployment of the Employee API and other APIs.

-From this, we can come to an informed conclusion that, for a well-defined scope of work or UNIT, with well-defined development practices, the proverbial scope of Unit and Integration tests will merge.
+From this, we can come to an informed conclusion that, for a well-defined scope of work or UNIT, with well-defined development practices, the proverbial boundary of Unit and Integration tests will merge.
 Depending on what you are testing for, the feedback loop will be super fast.
-The guidelines with which the original Unit tests targeted are still intact.
+Thus, even with a different approach, the principles of Unit Tests remain intact.

 Thanks for taking the time to read this.
 You can tweet to me @vaiuntj for feedback.